datasucker/netrunner-datasucker/README.md

 #### TLDR
-The Datasucker API represents the aboslutely smallest possible API needed to power external Apps.
+The Datasucker API represents the aboslutely smallest possible API needed to power the majority of external Apps.
 Any search feature, sorting, querying, sub-queries, etc. must be built external to the Datasucker API.

 This repository holds what you need to spin up your own Datasucker that is self-maintaining and can clone itself from other Datasuckers.